 Given the vital role of eyewitness testimony in the administration of justice and the inherent risks therein, extensive research has been dedicated to developing lineups that minimize identification of fillers without significantly reducing accurate, positive identifications.

 However, many of the variables that may affect the accuracy of eyewitness identification are out of the control of the criminal justice system.
-These include lighting of the crime scene; length of time a witness was exposed to the perpetrator; severity of the crime; and characteristics of the witness and perpetrator, such as race, age and sex.
+These include lighting of the crime scene; length of time a witness was exposed to the person who committed the crime; severity of the crime; and characteristics of the witness and the person who committed the crime, such as race, age and sex.
 These variables are helpful in estimating the likely accuracy of eyewitness identification, but they cannot be controlled in actual criminal cases.

 Several renowned eyewitness researchers have focused studies on variables that the criminal justice system could control, such as who administers the lineup, how the lineup is administered, lineup compositions and instructions given to witnesses.